Francisco de Asís, Duke of Cádiz: Marriage and children

-There has been considerable speculation that some or all of Isabella's children were not fathered by Francisco de Asís; this has been bolstered by rumours that Francisco de Asís was either homosexual or impotent.
-Francisco de Asís recognised all of them: he played the offended, proceeding to blackmail the queen to receive money in exchange for keeping his mouth shut.
+There has been considerable speculation that not all, if any, of Isabella's children were fathered by Francisco de Asís; this has been bolstered by rumours that he was either homosexual or impotent.
+Francisco recognised all of them: however, he acted aggrieved and proceeded to blackmail the queen to receive money in exchange for keeping silent.
 The extortion by her husband would continue and intensify during Isabella's exile.